 Consult the Admitted Student site for more information about campus resources.

 Do not hesitate to contact our Student Financial Services Office today at 206-220-8020 or firstname.lastname@example.org with any financial aid questions.
 Information regarding your financial aid award will be communicated through your Seattle University email account.

-You will receive an invitation to participate in a University orientation for either Summer or Fall 2020.
+You will receive an invitation to participate in a University orientation for Fall 2020.
 Contact your program for more information about department orientations and advising.

 Some U.S. Consulate/Embassies are now allowing F-1 visa applications without an in-person appointment.
 Contact our International Student Center for the latest information.